instructure/test_advisory_board/pact/ruby/README.md

-# pact-poc
+# Pact (Ruby)

 This is an example of using the [Pact gem] for consumer-driven contract testing.

-If you're new to consumer-driven contract (CDC) testing, then I suggest the following resources:
+If you're new to consumer-driven contract (CDC) testing, then we suggest the following resources:

 - [Official Pact documentation]